egoist/egoist/README.md

 <img  src="https://github-readme-stats.vercel.app/api?username=egoist&show_icons=true&icon_color=0366d6&bg_color=ffffff&hide_title=true" alt="github stats for egoist">

-## 🌟 ANNOUNCEMENT 🌟

-I'm looking for a frontend/fullstack job, I'm familiar with React, Vue, Svelte, Next.js, Nuxt.js, Type GraphQL, Prisma etc, my rate is around $50/hour, up to 40 hours/week.
-Please DM me on Twitter or shot me an email if you've got an interesting project for me to work on.

----

 I'm a web developer based in China, a lot of my open source work is focusing on making web development easier, which is probably why you're here.

 **If my code has helped you, please consider [sponsoring me](https://github.com/sponsors/egoist).**